 Krygier said he and his students are grateful for the collaboration of so many people in planning and installing Ohio Wesleyan’s first rain gardens, including the City of Delaware, the university’s building and grounds staff, botany and microbiology professors Laurie Anderson and David Johnson, and Jonathan Stechschulte, an OSU master’s student in landscape architecture who created hand-drawn renderings of the gardens.

 Krygier said he looks forward to similar collaborations in the future.

 “More projects like this are underway, but not yet official,” he said.
 “All are the result of collaboration among OWU students, staff and faculty, the City of Delaware, alumni, and others.
-They are at the core of our new Environment and Sustainability Program, and, shaped by The OWU Connection and distinctive program goals, they are a win-win for all participants.
+They are at the core of our new Environment and Sustainability Department, and, shaped by The OWU Connection and distinctive program goals, they are a win-win for all participants.
 We also have a growing array of externships and internships, some of which overlap with these projects.”

 About the City of Delaware

 The City of Delaware is a family-oriented community that blends a traditional hometown atmosphere with a modern, independent spirit.
 The city comprises a population of nearly 40,000 and is the seat of government for Delaware County.
 Delaware is included on Money Magazine’s “100 Best Places to Live in America” list.
 Learn more at www.delawareohio.net.